jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ## Editing or Creating Templates

-One of the main advantages of block themes over classic themes, is that you can edit existing templates or create new theme templates from the Site editor.
+One of the main advantages of block themes over classic themes, is that you can edit existing templates or create new theme templates from the Site Editor.

-> For a detailed breakdown of all the different parts of the Site editor, take a look at this [handy help document](https://wordpress.org/support/article/site-editor/).
+> **Note:** For a detailed breakdown of all the different parts of the Site Editor, take a look at this [handy help document](https://wordpress.org/support/article/site-editor/).

 You can then either save the template for the current site, which stores it in the database, or export the template code into the relevant file in the `templates` directory of your theme.

 ### Adding Content to the index.html Template

-In the last lesson, you create an empty `index.html` template file.
+In the last lesson, you created an empty `index.html` template file.
 Let's add some content to this template.

 Start by navigating to Appearance -> Editor.
 You'll be presented with a blank canvas, ready to add content to your index.html template.